RFS At A Glance

 RFS prides itself on its rigorous and world-class curricula.
 RFS is the only school in Palestine considered as an International Baccalaureate (IB) World School for it offers the Diploma Program for 11th and 12th grade students, the Middle Years Program for grades 6th through 10th, and the Primary Years Program (PYP) for grades LKG through 5th.
 From Kindergarten through 12th grade, students learn to think critically with global mindsets.
 RFS uses the Quaker principles as a guide in educating its students and the next generation of Palestinian leaders.

 Quaker Friends' work in Ramallah began in 1869 with a number of small schools for girls in the surrounding villages.
 In 1889 the Friends Girls School opened as “The Girls Training Home of Ramallah”.
 The Lower School was founded in 1895 as the Friends Girls School.
 The Upper School was founded in 1901 as the Friends Boys School.

 Faculty and Staff Profile

-We currently employ over 165 highly-qualified faculty and staff members, mostly from the local community along with a number of international teachers.
+We currently employ over 197 highly-qualified faculty and staff members, mostly from the local community along with a number of international teachers.
 Along with our school principals, a number of Department Heads are responsible for the development of the curricula and encouraging teachers to use innovative teaching methods.
 Training programs are an essential part of the professional development of all teachers; IB, MYP, and PYP teachers are required to attend official IBO training conferences.
-The student to teacher ratio is 10:1.
+The teacher to student ratio is 14:1.